The Other Costs of Drinking and Driving

 As far as an insurance company is considered, a DUI arrest is no different than a DUI conviction.
 If you don’t believe us, watch the video on this page and you can hear it straight from the horse’s mouth.

 So, what exactly does a DUI arrest do to your insurance premium?
 It will send it shooting through the roof.
-Your premium will likely double and could as much as triple.
+Your premium will likely double and possibly even triple.
 That’s assuming that you don’t lose your insurance altogether.
 If you’re a teen, you will also jeopardize the coverage for your entire family.
-If your family can’t afford the increased rates, they may have to drop you from their coverage, which means you won’t be legally allowed to drive.
+If your family can’t afford the increased insurance rates, they may have to drop you from their coverage, which means you won’t be legally allowed to drive.

 Enormous Legal Fees